mmalenta/docker_tutorial/README.md

     further separates your workspace from the inner components of your host's operating system.

-* **Safe networking**

-## 4.2 Distributing containers
+## 4.2 Distributing images

 **<h3>Section length: 10 minutes</h3>**

 * [**Docker Hub repository**](https://hub.docker.com)

-    Contaienrs offer a great way to create a reproducible development and work environments.
+    Containers offer a great way to run a reproducible development and work environments.
 We have build multiple images over the course of this workshop and at this stage we alone have access to this reproducibility.
     If however you create an image that is used not only by you, but by other